spaghetata/LuminaPy/README.md

 # LuminaPy
-This is a small script for highlighted error handling
+This is a small script for error handling